willmeierart/CWUE/notepad.md

 ## problems with above
 1. [x] no search results rendering at all
+2. [x] results not rendering on first search
 2. [] no map markers rendering at all
 3. [] map not centering correctly
+4. [] activeResult not being picked
+5. [] handle all incomplete paths (no 404 on locations/detail etc)